RDACollectionsWG/specification/readme.md

 #### 2.1.2 Collection Capabilities

-Further, the properties of any given collection may impact the actions that are possible for that collection.
+Collection capabilities are the properties of any given collection which may impact the actions that are possible for that collection.
+This metadata is essential to working with a collection and therefore must be easily accessible by an implementation.

+It should not be required, for example, for every implementation to build upon the PID Types API and the Data Types Registry.
+But in case these are supported, an example for such "allowed actions" would be that the collection only supports items who are of a specific data type X, as expressed by a type ID, or which, in addition, conform to a specific PIT profile (which requires a concrete minimal set of metadata to be included with the item).

 We have identified the following collection capabilities which may impact how a producer or consumer operates on and with the collection and its contents:

 1. whether or not member items have an implicit ordering
 2. if ordered, where new items are inserted in that order